Exposure to technology is a first step, but we have longer to travel to build a strong tech talent pipeline with women from our community.

 Different Interests

 It’s totally possible that we lose women because their interests change over time.
-However, we don’t want to lost women who haven’t yet discover that they can contribute to tech.
+However, we don’t want to lose women who haven’t yet discover that they can contribute to tech.
 Teaching transferrable skills or how to understand transferrable skills can help women who choose to leave or join tech.

 Gatekeeping & Sexism